Uvalde massacre prompted a Texas law requiring more training for police

 Steve Ijames says willingness is key.
 Based in Missouri, he trains officers around the country.
 And when Uvalde comes up, he tells cops that they also need to prepare for this mentally.

-STEVE IJAMES: Talk with your family and acknowledge that, though unlikely, this job may call me to step into an environment on behalf of others.
+STEVE IJAMES: You would talk with your family and acknowledge that, though unlikely, this job may call me to step into an environment on behalf of others.
 Reconcile that decision before you have to make it - before the hair stands up on the back of their neck.

 KASTE: And as an example of mental preparedness, he points to the police who responded to the active-shooter attack on a school in Nashville in March.
 It's seen in police circles as a textbook case of doing this right.
 Sadly, for those who are looking for examples of cops responding to active shooters right or wrong, there's always a new supply of case studies for the trainers to choose from.